A urinary catheter is a flexible tube used to empty the bladder and collect urine in a drainage bag.

 - to drain your bladder before, during or after some types of surgery

-- to deliver medication directly into the bladder, such as during chemotherapy for bladder cancer
+- to deliver medicine directly into the bladder, such as during chemotherapy for bladder cancer

 - as a last resort treatment for urinary incontinence when other types of treatment have been unsuccessful